 HERE ARE SOME IDEAS FOR STARTING YOUR VA BUSINESS BEFORE YOU HAVE A WEBSITE:

 - Create a business Facebook page.
-You can include a document with your services and make it super easy for people to find.
-Invite people to like your page and make sure to post regularly!
+Add your services to your page (when you’re on your FB business page, click “services” in the left-hand column), create a cover image (Canva has free templates), and invite people to like your page.
 Note: Be sure to create a business Facebook page.
 A personal FB page won’t cut it.
 Luckily, business pages are easy to set up and look professional!

 - Make a LinkedIn profile.
 You can list your services, your experience, get endorsements, and network all in one site!
 All kinds of people hang out on LinkedIn, but it’s especially popular with professional CEO types.
 If that’s your ideal client, definitely check it out!